philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 joe.vote('Obama') // Throws: Joe is not allowed to vote.
 ```

+In case it's not clear what's going on here, the class definition is providing you with two prototypes to define methods on.
+The public (regular) prototype, and the protected prototype (passed as `_protected`).
+Protected methods and properties are accessed using the protected key (stored here on `_`), and regular methods are access using `this` as usual.

+When calling `subclass` on a constructor, a new class is formed that extends both the public and protected prototypes and makes them available to the subclass definition.
+It also stores a property called `super` the points to the parent class' respective prototypes for easy super method invokation.

 This just skims the top of what you can do with Mozart.
 I didn't even mention private methods or dynamic getters and setters.
 If you'd like to dig deeper, check out the [documentation on Github](https://github.com/philipwalton/mozart) and play around with it.
 I'd love feedback or suggestions for how to make it simpler.

 ## Wrapping Up

-I don't want to present the techniques promoted in this article as *the* true way to do privacy in JavaScript, but I do think it's a lot cleaner and more powerful than anything I've tried before.
-I'm primarily interested in starting a conversation around how we can do this better, because I know we can do better.
+I don't want to present the techniques promoted in this article as *the* true way to do privacy in JavaScript, but I do think they're cleaner and more powerful than anything I've tried before.
+I'm primarily interested in starting a conversation around how we can do this better, because I know we can.

 Fake privacy shouldn't be an option.
 JavaScript as a language is incredibly flexible and provides many different ways to achieve true privacy.
 We should use them.

 The notions of privacy and encapsulation have existed for a long time and are staples of programming best practices.
 No one questions their usefulness.
-The mere fact that so much JavaScript codes uses the underscore convention is proof that JavaScript developers get it.
+The mere fact that so much JavaScript code uses the underscore convention is proof that JavaScript developers get it.

 But we don't need nominal privacy.
 We need real privacy.